phxql/maven-to-plantuml/README.md

 # Maven to PlantUML

-This small tool converts the output from `mvn dependency:tree` into a PlantUML diagram.
+This small tool is intended to plot a graph to show the dependencies between Maven modules.
-In constrast to other graph plugins, this tool ignores external dependencies and is intended to plot a graph between the modules of the project.
+It ignores external dependencies and shows only inter-module relationships.

 ## Usage